Yandex Cloud

 2. Go to File → Site manager and add a new website.

-3. Select SFTP and enter the public IP address of the virtual machine.
+3. Select SFTP and enter the VM's public IP address.
 Under Logon type, select File with the key.

 5. Click Connect and enter the passphrase that you created at the beginning of the work.
-You'll be connected to the VM.
+As a result, you will connect to the VM.

-6. Find the /var/www/html folder on the VM and copy the backup file there.
-You don't need to copy index.html.
+6. Find the /var/www/html folder on the VM and paste the backup file there.
+You do not need to copy index.html.

 Ubuntu

-By default, this folder requires 755 rights.
-To copy the archive file of the site from your hard drive to the html folder, change the rights to the folder:
+By default, 755 rights are set for this folder.
+To copy the site archive file from your hard drive to the html folder, change the permissions for the folder:

 sudo chmod 777 /var/www/html